 I kid you not, everyone who has tried a slice had a jaw on the floor, where’s my next slice kind of expression.
 I swear this is not to toot my own horn, but there’s some straight up magic that happens when baking this Paleo pecan pie!

-It’s sweet, chewy, and nutty, while not being overwhelming on the sugar content (we’re talking a fourth of what a traditional pecan pie has), and has a perfectly flaky Paleo pie crust to boot (that you can easily make gluten free using my easy vegan gluten-free pie crust!).
+It’s sweet, chewy, and nutty, while not being overwhelming on the sugar content (we’re talking a fourth of the sugar that a traditional pecan pie has), and has a perfectly flaky Paleo pie crust to boot (that you can easily make gluten free using my easy vegan gluten-free pie crust!).

 Okay, so I know that’s a bold statement to make, and you probably see a lot of people use it.

 To make sure that this Paleo pecan pie stood up to all other pecan pies, I did a blind taste test on my taste testers 😉 Meaning, for those that didn’t have allergies, I just presented it as a pecan pie!